-Λ includes pixels that are $2 \sim 5$ pixels away from the rectangle boundaries.
+Λ includes pixels which are 2 ~ 5 pixels away from the rectangle boundaries.
 The rectangles are divided into short segments of 5-11 pixels long for lines and corners.
-Therefore, Λ{sk} is divided into N image primitives (patches) of 5 × 7 pixels along these segments:
+Therefore $\Lambda{\rm sk}$ is divided into N image primitives (patches) of 5 × 7 pixels along these segments.